david-romero/david-romero.github.io/_posts/2018-07-24-kafka-streams-test.md

 ### 1. Introduction

-After a couple of months learning and researching about kafka streams, i wasn't able to find much information about how to test my kafka streams so I would like to share how a kafka stream could be tested with unit or integration tests.
+After a couple of months learning and researching about kafka streams, I wasn't able to find much information about how to test my kafka streams so I would like to share how a kafka stream could be tested with unit or integration tests.

 We have the following scenarios: